apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 ---
 title: Create and connect to a Redis Cluster
 description: How to create and connect to a Redis cluster
-keywords: [redis, create, connect, cluster]
+keywords: [redis, create, connect, cluster, redis sentinel]
 sidebar_position: 1
 sidebar_label: Create and connect
 ---